Q: Why do we brace joints?

 Q: Can a knee brace help with Osteoarthritis?

-A: The Townsends braces have a remarkable ability to unload the knee.
+A: The braces we offer have a remarkable ability to unload the knee.
 A study in 2015 showed that by unloading the knee joint detrimental forces to the knee were decreased during walking.
 During the study patients wore the brace for more than six hours per day.
 After eight weeks of wearing the brace patients were able to walk faster and with increased knee motion.

 Q: Can’t I just get one over the counter?